International Holocaust Remembrance Day

 New Film Resource for Commemorations: The Path to Nazi Genocide

 Produced by the Museum, this 38-minute film provides a concise overview of the Holocaust and is intended to provoke reflection and discussion about the role of ordinary people, institutions, and nations between 1918 and 1945.
 Watch the film.

 The Museum has partnered with the United Nations Outreach Programme to make the film available in all UN official languages.
 In addition to English, you can watch the film online in Arabic, Chinese, French, Russian, and Spanish.

 At the Museum

-In addition, from April 15 through April 22, the Museum led the United States in observing the Days of Remembrance, the nation’s annual commemoration of the Holocaust.
+From April 27 through May 4, the Museum will lead the United States in observing the Days of Remembrance, the nation’s annual commemoration of the Holocaust.
 Read more about Days of Remembrance and how to plan or attend one in your community.

 Please check back here for additional information on International Holocaust Remembrance Day events at the Museum; we will post details as they become available.